SHIVAM-DCE/Azure-Services/README.md

 3. Azure Virtual Network : It is a fundamental component of Microsoft Azure, enabling secure, isolated networking in the cloud.
                             It allows you  to create a logically isolated section in Azure where you can deploy and manage resources like virtual machines (VMs), databases, and applications, mimicking a                                     traditional on-premises network but with the scalability and flexibility of the cloud.

------>Key Features:
+---> Key Features:
         ->Isolation: VNets provide a private, isolated environment for your Azure resources, ensuring they aren’t accessible from other networks   unless configured.
         ->Customizable IP Addressing: You define private IP address ranges (IPv4 or IPv6).
         ->Subnets: Divide a VNet into smaller segments (subnets) for organization, security, and traffic management.